-- If an application is unsuccessful, the child's name will be placed on the waiting list for the preferred school(s). - Waiting lists are ranked by the oversubscription criteria, not by date of application or when the child was placed on the list. - Parents may request their child remain on the waiting list until the end of the academic year in which the application was made. - Being on a waiting list does not guarantee a place at the preferred school.
+- If an application is unsuccessful, the child's name will be placed on the waiting list for the preferred school(s) until 31st December in the year of admission. - Waiting lists are ranked by the oversubscription criteria, not by date of application or when the child was placed on the list. - If Parents wish for their child to remain on the waiting list beyond 31st December (in the admission year) they may make a written request for their child to remain on the waiting list until the end of the same academic year. - Being on a waiting list does not guarantee a place at the preferred school.